-

 1. Margaret Macdonald Mackintosh (1864–1933)

-Intrigued by this portrait, I decided to look at a few more of Cookesley’s works and found another powerful work, this time, at the Walker, of Cleopatra.
+Intrigued by this portrait, I decided to look at a few more of Cookesley's works and found another powerful work, this portrayal of Cleopatra at the Walker Art Gallery in Liverpool.

 Museums Sheffield kindly provided me with some biographical information about Cookesley, née Garland.
 Born into a large family, her father was a landowner and magistrate.
 She had five siblings and lived with four servants, and in 1866 she married an army captain.
 Interestingly, from 1884 to 1920 Cookesley exhibited at the Royal Academy and with the Society of Women Artists.